All-heavy pentaquarks: Abstract

 \section{Abstract}

-In a nonrelativistic potential quark model framework, we carry out a serious calculation of the all-heavy pentaquarks by adopting the explicitly correlated Gaussian method.
-A complete mass spectrum for the $1S$ states is obtained.
-For the $cccc\bar{c}$, $cccc\bar{b}$, $bbbb\bar{c}$, $bbbb\bar{b}$, $ccbb\bar{c}$, and $bbcc\bar{b}$ systems, the obtained states are compact and lie far above the lowest dissociation baryon-meson threshold.
-While, in the $cccb\bar{c}$, $cccb\bar{b}$, $bbbc\bar{c}$, and $bbbc\bar{b}$ systems with $\{123\}4\bar{5}$ symmetry, the two low-lying configurations with $J^P=5/2^-$ and $3/2^-$ have a typical molecular structure due to the special role of the color-Coulomb interactions, they may be good candidates of stable states below the dissociation baryon-meson thresholds.
+In a nonrelativistic potential quark model framework, we carry out a calculation of the mass spectrum for the low-lying $1S$ all-heavy pentaquark state by adopting the explicitly correlated Gaussian method.
+The obtained states are compact and lie far above the lowest dissociation baryon-meson threshold.
+Moreover, using the obtained masses and wave functions we evaluate the fall-apart decay properties within a quark-exchange model.
+The results show that the $1S$ all-heavy pentaquark states have a fairly narrow fall-apart width, which scatters in the range of $\sim0.1-4.0$ MeV.
+Their dominant fall-apart decay channels may be ideal for searching for their signals in future experiments.